Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Nominal algebras over nominal sets

 Proposition~\ref{prop.sub.sub} is useful, amongst other things, in Lemma~\ref{lemm.pow.closed}.
-On syntax it is known as the \emph{substitution lemma}, but here it is about an action on sets $X$, and the proof is different: \begin{prop} Suppose $\ns P$ is an $\amgis$-algebra and $X\subseteq|\ns P|$ has finite support.
+On syntax it is known as the \emph{substitution lemma}, but here it is about an action on sets $X$, and the proof is different: \begin{prop} Suppose $\ns P$ is an $\amgis$-algebra and $X\subseteq|\ns P|$.
 Suppose $u,v\in|\ns P^\prg|$.
 Then

 \end{prop} \begin{proof} We reason as follows, where we write $\pi=(a'\ a)\circ(b'\ b)$:

 \end{proof}